Ford Falcon (Argentina): 1970

 The third restyling of 1970 began drifting away from the original design as quad headlights were introduced on Deluxe and Futura models, new front and rear bumpers with vertical nudge bars and disc brakes with 14-inch wheels and low-aspect red-striped radial tyres are now available as options.
 The 188 and 221 cid engines replaced the earlier 170 and 187.
 The Futura Rural station wagon was discontinued, instead replaced by the similarly equipped Falcon Rural Deluxe.

 1973

-By 1973, its fourth restyling, it drifted even more away from the original design, as it got a new redesigned dashboard with round instruments and tachometer on deluxe models, a new grill with several thick horizontal bars and quad headlights become squarer in design.
+By 1973, its fourth restyling, it drifted even more away from the original design, as it got a new redesigned dashboard with round instruments and tachometer on deluxe models, a new grille with several thick horizontal bars and quad headlights become squarer in design.
 A sporting Falcon Sprint was introduced with new refreshing color schemes, painted stripes, 14-inch sports wheels and E70x14 red-striped Firestone Wide-Tread tires were standard and a higher performance 166 bhp (124.5 kW) specially tuned 3.6-litre engine called the 221-SP; in the interior this model included additional gauges and leather-covered sports steering wheel and leatherette bucket seats of exclusive design.
 The Deluxe trim of the Rural station wagon was dropped.
 A pickup, called the Ranchero, was introduced with Standard and Deluxe external trim and a heavy-duty brake option.